Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

 ### Initialize Mesibo calls
-Initialize Mesibo calls by adding below code in your activity.
-This will bring whole Mesibo calls infrastructure and you will be able to make calls.
+Initialize Mesibo Calls by adding the below code in your activity.
+This provides the complete Mesibo calls infrastructure and you will be able to make calls.

 ```java